Brand0n1/Brand0n1.github.io/index.md

 **Q: Do you have a discord server?**

-A: We do have a [discord server](https://discord.gg/eYW6tTuCKz), it is primiarily used for support of our plugins.
+A: We do have a [discord server](https://discord.gg/eYW6tTuCKz), it is primarily used for support of our plugins.

 ### Plugins